-Topical immunomodulators are applied thinly to active eczema once or twice a day.
-Again, children must not apply topical immunomodulators themselves, but since application is only once or twice daily this can happen outside of school hours.
+Topical immunomodulators are applied thinly to active eczema twice a day.
+Again, children must not apply topical immunomodulators themselves, but since application is only twice daily this can happen outside of school hours.

 Patients using topical immunomodulators are advised to limit their exposure to the sun and to use sunscreen to protect their skin.
-If a child is using this form of treatment, you will need to agree with the parents how much sun exposure they can have over the course of the day - taking into account break times, lunchtime play, outdoor PE lessons and any other outdoor lessons - and the options for limiting this; for example, a child may need to stay indoors over lunchtime when the sun is at its most intense.
+If a child is using this form of treatment, you will need to agree with the parents/carers how much sun exposure they can have over the course of the day - taking into account break times, lunchtime play, outdoor PE lessons and any other outdoor lessons - and the options for limiting this; for example, a child may need to stay indoors over lunchtime when the sun is at its most intense.

-You will also need to ask the parents how often their child should apply sunscreen, if they know how to apply it, how much supervision they need and how this will fit in with their emollient routine during school hours.
-Remember, it is important to leave a gap between applying emollient and sun screen (see page 9).
+You will also need to ask the parents/carers how often their child should apply sunscreen, if they know how to apply it, how much supervision they need and how this will fit in with their emollient routine during school hours.
+Remember, it is important to leave a gap between applying emollient and sunscreen (see page 10).

-Paste bandages and wet wraps
+Bandages and wraps